msearle5/xygos/docs/dungeon.rst

   armoury.
 However, some armour types will never appear here unless you sell them.

-The Weaponsmith's Shop (``3``)
+The Weapon Dealer's Shop (``3``)
-  The Weaponsmith's Shop is where the town's weapons are fashioned.
-Hand and missile weapons may be purchased and sold here, along with arrows, bolts, and shots.
+  The Weaponsmith's Shop is where the town's weapons are sold.
+Hand and missile weapons may be purchased and sold here, along with aummunition.
   As with the armoury, not all weapon types will be stocked here, unless they are sold to the shop by the player first.

 The Electronics Outlet (``4``)
   The Electronics Outlet holds supplies of software cards, and sometimes more bulky items.
-They will buy most cards and also 3D printers and the blocks for them.
+They will buy most cards and also 3D printers and the blocks of raw materials for them.

 The Pharmacy (``5``)
-  The Pharmacy deals in all types of pills, and a few related devices.
+  The Pharmacy deals in all types of pills, and a few medical devices.

 The Magic User's Shop (``6``)
-  The Magic User's Shop deals in all sorts of rings, wands, amulets, and devices.
+  The Magic User's Shop deals in all sorts of gadgets and devices.

 The Black Market (``7``)
   The Black Market will sell and buy anything at extortionate prices.